RMLio/RML-Processor/README.md

 Usage
 -----
-The processor can be run using Maven, so make sure you have installed it first: http://maven.apache.org/download.cgi You can run a mapping process by executing the following command.
+The processor can be run using Maven, so make sure you have installed it first: http://maven.apache.org/download.cgi and java 1.7
+You can run a mapping process by executing the following command.

     mvn exec:java -Dexec.args="<mapping_file> <output_file> [-sp source.properties] [-g <graph>]"